Project

 online change of mon_osd_full_ratio and mon_osd_nearfull_ratio doesn't take effect.

 Added by cory gu almost 9 years ago.
-Updated about 8 years ago.
+Updated over 8 years ago.

 Status: